rsmith52/Parallax-Engine/README.md

 * New layers could be full or empty by default?
 Nice to have
 * Map object stores map size? background music
 * Nice to have - brush code for water / terraforming - automatically apply correct tiles to multiple layers, add/delete layers dynamically
-* Use terrain of tile below if top tile has none
 * Above/below tile awareness for diving
-* Auto place no movement tile below terrain

 ### Eventing Code
 * Look into tasks/jobs instead of coroutines
 * Diagonal movement... maybe
 * Consider what script sprite appearance and layer handling is owned by... moveable object may not make the most sense
 * Better way to find current map
+* Player should be child of map?

 ### Other things to do
 * Region map - Melanite Style, LoP Region Concept